Technical specifications & features

 Balancing the weight difference between belayer and climber

-The EDELRID Ohm is an innovative, new solution for the problems experienced by climbing partners with a significant difference in weight.
-That is to say the risk for a heavier lead climber if their partner has difficulty controlling their falls and the risk for a lighter belayer if their partner’s falls pull them off the ground, hurling them against the wall.
+The EDELRID OHM is an innovative solution for the problems experienced by climbing partners with a significant difference in weight.
 The OHM is an assisted-braking resistor that you install at the first bolt in the safety chain.
 In the event of a fall, the OHM increases rope friction so that a lighter belayer can hold a heavier partner without being suddenly pulled off the ground and thrown against the wall.
-The OHM still enables smooth paying out and taking in rope when climbing and belaying and has no negative affect on handling.
+The OHM still enables smooth paying out and taking in rope when climbing and belaying and has no negative effect on handling.
 The OHM was developed for use at both climbing walls and outdoor sport climbing venues.

 The problem: climbing partners with a significant difference in weight

--- The German and Swiss Alpine Clubs (DAV¹, SAC²) recommend that a climber should not weigh more than 1.33 times their belayer, i.e. maximum one third more (for exam-ple: belayer 60 kg/climber maximum weight 80 kg).
-In the event of a big fall, in particular at the climbing wall, such large differences in weight require extreme care and attention on the part of the belayer.
+-- The German and Swiss Alpine Clubs recommend that a climber should not weigh more than 1.33 times their belayer.
+In the event of a big fall, in particular in the gym, such large differences in weight require extreme care and attention on the part of the belayer.

--- Including the Ohm into the safety chain increases this factor significantly.
-With this device, it is now possible for climbers in the lower weight ranges to belay a lead climber, who is up to 100% heavier than the belayer.
-The Ohm is suitable for ropes with a diameter between 8.6 and 11 mm and is particularly beneficial for belayers with a body weighing upwards of 40 kg.
+-- Including the OHM into the safety chain increases this factor significantly.
+With this device, it is now possible for climbers in the lower weight ranges to belay a lead climber who is up to 100% heavier than the belayer.
+The OHM is suitable for ropes with a diameter between 8.9 and 11 mm and is particularly beneficial for belayers with a body weighing upwards of 40 kg.

 - Similar Products